pinhead-tf2/pinbot/README.md

 asyncio 3.4.3 - pip install asyncio

-sLOUT 0.1 - (Already supplied with the bot)

 # Requirement Install Locations

 These paths can just be entered in the Windows Explorer bar, note that it will not work if you used anything besides Python 3.9.